qnbhd/qnbhd/README.md

 My name is Konstantin. (nickname: qnbhd or Kirigaya Yukimura)

-I currently live in the beautiful city of Saint Petersburg and study at Baltical State Technical University (Computer Science)
+I currently living in the beautiful city of Saint Petersburg and studying at Baltical State Technical University (Computer Science)
 No commercial development experience at the moment.
 I like development and IT in general because you can bring all your ideas to life!

 ***